 As Brooklyn–based dietitian Maddie Pasquariello, MS, RDN, founder of East Coast Health and Nutrition with Maddie, begins, a few things can happen when coffee enters your system.
 “It can speed digestion by stimulating the production of stomach acid, exerting a laxative-like effect that can result in an upset stomach or diarrhea if you have a sensitive stomach,” says Pasquariello.
 Moreover, she adds that drinking coffee in excess can potentially damage the lining of the colon, which can lead to inflammation, and in severe cases, even stomach ulcers.

 In addition, Pasquariello notes that sensitivity to coffee can depend on a number of factors beyond your overall GI health and caffeine tolerance—including diet, time of intake, and genetics, but also how acidic your coffee is itself.
 “Coffee contains malic acid, citric acid, and acetic acid (among others), and these compounds are released from beans when you brew them,” she continues.
 “In turn, this results in elevated levels of stomach acid and can also lead to an upset stomach and symptoms of acid reflux, such as chest pain and nausea.”
-In such cases, this is when her handy baking soda hack comes in handy.
+In such cases, this is when her handy drinking baking soda hack for making stomach-friendly coffee comes in handy.

 On the flip side, if the factors above don’t pertain to you, you may already know that coffee can be beneficial for your digestion—especially if you’re backed up.
 “Coffee can also help move things along if you've been experiencing constipation,” Pasquariello adds, which may even be one of the main reasons why you opt for a morning brew in the first place.